getodk/docs/docs/aggregate-app-engine-legacy.rst

 **Time limit may be exceeded on low-bandwidth connections**

 The 60-second request limit can be very commonly exceeded over low-bandwidth connections, and even text-only submissions can be impacted on satellite connections.
-That is why ODK Collect splits submissions into multiple 10MB submission requests.
+That is why ODK Collect splits submissions into multiple 10 MB submission requests.
 The timer starts upon receipt of the first byte, so a slow connection can account for a sizeable portion of those 60 seconds.
 The same applies for sending a response.
 The processing on the server is generally negligible in relation to the transmission times.

 .. note::